keptn/keptn.github.io/content/docs/0.16.x/bridge/_index.md

 ### Services view

-* One of the key steps for continuous delivery and remediation is the evaluation result based on SLO/SLIs.
-The services view gives you a clear overview over the result of this evaluation step.
+* One of the key steps for continuous delivery and remediation is the evaluation result based on SLOs and SLIs.
+  The services view gives an overview of the results of this evaluation step.
-* For each service the deployed artifacts are listed.
-Accordingly, for each artifact and executed stage, the evaluation result is displayed as *HeatMap* and *Chart*:
+* The deployed artifacts for each service are listed, with the evaluation result for each artifact and executed stage as *HeatMap* and *Chart*:

     {{< popup_image